High School Curriculum

 (Semester)

-Bible 10: Life of Christ
+Bible 10: Tree of Life

 (Semester)

-Bible 11: Living the Story
+Bible 11: Shape of the Christian Life

 (Semester)

-Bible 12: Christian Worldview Seminar
+Bible 12: Biblical Worldview Seminar

 (Year-long)